Ez Roberts

 the shadow pulls me away, leaving us in a moment we would never understand.

-we fall through time onto your bed.
+i fall through time into your bed.

-ifeel you next to me.
+i feel you next to me.

 your soft body,